RSEjas140/Introduction_to_Python/_episodes/13-calculating-python.md

 ### Mathmatical Functions

-Base R provides you with a range of built in mathematical functions.
-If you need a fairly common operation there is a good chance it already exists.
+Combining the math package and build in functions from Python you have a good range of mathematical functions.
+If you need a fairly common operation there is a good chance it already exists in a package.
 Let's look at a few examples, try:

 ```
-sqrt(9)
+math.sqrt(9)
 ```
-{: .language-r}
+{: .language-python}
 ```
 3
 ```